gitgitgadget/gitgitgadget/README.md

 to the latest patch series iteration, and then another `/submit` will ask GitGitGadget to send a new iteration of the patch series.

+If the patch is meant for consideration and inclusion by the maintainer of Git make sure to put `cc: gitster@pobox.com` in the description before doing `/submit`.

 All relevant information, such as the current iteration of the patch series, the Message-ID of the sent mails, etc is stored in the Git notes in `refs/notes/gitgitgadget`.